mizuhomorioka/airalert-project/README.md

 The war has been going on for more than a year, and people are still trying to maintain their daily lives.
 But the sound of the air raid alarm reminds them that we are still at war.

 ## Data Source
 I used [alerts in ua](https://alerts.in.ua/en), which track the time and place of all the air alerts.
-I scraped the data, and calculated the average length of under air alert.
+I got the data manually, and calculated the average length of under air alert.

 ## Things I learned
 I used scrolltelling and made an interactive chart successfully.
 Also I put a map from mapbox, and embed video and sound.